kanisterio/kanister/examples/mongodb-atlas/README.md

 [MongoDB Atlas](https://www.mongodb.com/atlas) is an integrated suite of cloud database and data services to accelerate and simplify how you build with data.
 It deploys and scales a MongoDB cluster in the cloud.
-MongoDB Atlas can be primarily classified under "MongoDB Hosting".

 ## Prerequisites